New World (video game): Synopsis

 New World is set in a fictional world during the 17th century during the Age of Exploration.
-The game is set on a fictional island in the Atlantic Ocean known as Aeternum.
+The game is set on a fantasy island in the Atlantic Ocean known as Aeternum, where everyone who travels to it finds themselves immortal with no way to leave.
 The world is filled with resources to gather and enemies to face, from fierce creatures to rival players.
-At the moment, the player is able to traverse this world by only by foot or via teleportation between "Shrines" located in all major settlements and different landmarks.
+The player is able to traverse this world by foot, on a mount (horse, wolf, or lion), or via teleportation between "Shrines" located in all major settlements and different landmarks.
 It has a player-driven economy.

 Development

-New World was first revealed in September 2016 at TwitchCon.
+New World was first revealed in September 2016, at TwitchCon.
 Amazon Game Studios announced they would be working on their first three PC games: Breakaway, Crucible and New World.
 In March 2018, Breakaway was cancelled, leaving the teams to focus on the other two titles, and on October 9, 2020, Relentless Studios announced the cancellation of Crucible, citing the inability to see a sustained future as the reason for cancellation.
 The studio shifted to aid development of New World instead.
 On February 16, 2021, it was announced that the game is set to release on August 31, 2021.

-The game was originally planned to be a free-to-play game, however in 2019 prior to its release, the business model has changed into the standard business model of paid games.
+The game was originally planned to be a free-to-play game, however in 2019, prior to its release, the business model has changed into the standard business model of paid games.
 Players who signed up for the game prior to that change received the game for free.

 On July 20, 2021, the game was launched as a closed beta.
 The following day, it was reported that many high-end Nvidia GeForce RTX 3090 graphics cards manufactured by EVGA were bricked while running the game.
 It was theorized that the absence of an FPS limit for menu screens in the game caused the GPUs to render more than 9000 frames per second at full load (while most gaming computers run at below 240 frames per second), while fail-safes in the cards failed to prevent damage.
 In response, Amazon said that it would implement an FPS limit in the menu screens, while maintaining that the game itself had not damaged the cards.
 Jason Langevin, a tech YouTuber (popularly known as JayzTwoCents) who first reported the issue, reported that other GPUs including the RTX 3080 Ti and various AMD GPUs were affected, and also reported that EVGA would replace all RTX 3090 GPUs bricked by the game at no cost.
 Langevin also investigated further by running an EVGA RTX 3090 and an MSi RTX 3090 and found that while the MSi GPU did not cross its rated power limit, the EVGA GPU went 20% above the limit.

 On August 4, 2021, it was announced that the game would be further delayed to September 28, 2021, to allow for additional development based on beta testing feedback.
-The final open beta period began on September 9, 2021 and continued until September 12.
+The final open beta period began on September 9, 2021, and continued until September 12.